mobizt/FirebaseClient/README.md

 For PlatfoemIO IDE, ESP8266 Core SDK can be installed through **PIO Home** > **Platforms** > **Espressif 8266 or Espressif 32**.

-The RP2040 boards required Arduino-Pico SDK from Earle F. Philhower https://github.com/earlephilhower/arduino-pico
+The RP2040 boards required [Arduino-Pico SDK](https://github.com/earlephilhower/arduino-pico) from Earle F. Philhower.

 ## Incompatability Between Old Firebase Library and This Firebase Library.